chef-cft/patch_management/README.md

 #### Linux

 Each Linux distribution has it's own repository system.
 For RHEL based systems, we use [Yum](https://wiki.centos.org/HowTos/CreateLocalMirror), and for Debian based systems, we use [Apt](https://help.ubuntu.com/community/AptGet/Offline/Repository).
+You can also use Kernel Care {https://lp.kernelcare.com/kernelcare-and-chef}

 > RHEL has some licensing implications for running local repositories.
 Talk to your Red Hat rep for more info.